Digital Dermoscopy: Top 4 Enhancements for your Device

 by The DermEngine Team on Jan 12, 2018

-A digital dermatoscope (also known as dermoscope or microscope) is an essential tool for providing patients with optimized patient care, and high resolution imaging to better track any changes and promoting the early detection of skin cancer and other conditions.
-However, there are strict criteria and enhancements which allow a mobile dermatoscope to truly enhance a medical professional’s practice.
+A digital dermatoscope, also known as dermoscope or microscope, is an essential tool for providing patients with optimized patient care, and high resolution imaging to better track changes and to promote the early detection of skin cancer and other conditions.
+However, there are strict criteria and enhancements which allow a digital dermatoscope to truly enhance a medical professional’s practice.
 This article will focus on some of these qualities while discussing their roles in imaging quality, convenience and interoperability.

 1. Polarized & Unpolarized Lighting